If you are interested in applying to work with Tour d’Afrique, please refer to the job descriptions below for the requirements of each position.

 This is a training position for an individual who would like to become a tour director on a future tour.
 Their goal is to become intimately familiar with the route and logistics.
 Responsibilities consist of mainly shadowing the tour director, to learn, offer relief to the TD for the many tasks at hand and to assist the other staff members and participants with their duties and needs.
 They will also be responsible for daily communications with the office.
 All staff may be asked to take on additional responsibilities as required, including but not limited to; time keeping, waste management/disposal, food preparation, photojournalism and assisting other staff.

 We are looking for people who have experience in leading a group / long distance cycling / traveling to “off the beaten track” areas / have great communication skills / first aid training / can deal with stress and adversity / and have a passion for adventure.
+All ATD candidates must have a valid Wilderness First Aid certificate or a reasonable equivalent.

 TDA’s goal is that the successful candidate returns to work on many more Tours, hopefully in the Tour Leader position.
 It is not possible for us to hire people looking for a 1-time experience.